cps-sei/dmplc/dmpl/test/rv2015/README.txt

-This software was developed and tested on 64bit Xubuntu 14.04.
+This software was tested on 64bit Xubuntu 14.04 using bash as shell.
 In the following, lines starting with '$' indicate commands to be entered into a bash terminal.
-We assume that this package was unpacked in
+We assume that this package was unpacked in $HOME, i.e., the path of this file is
-$HOME, i.e., the path of this file is $HOME/smc-dart/README.txt.
+$HOME/smc-dart/README.txt.
 We are assuming you have a single machine on which all experiments will be done.

 Note: we have not included the ZSRM scheduler because it is kernel specific, and could lead to compilation issues on your machine.
 We